 The Why Factory

 The Why Factory (T?F) is a global think-tank and research institute, run by MVRDV and Delft University of Technology, and led by professor Winy Maas.
-It explores possibilities for the development of our cities by focusing on the production of models and visualizations for cities of the future.
+It explores alternative possibilities for the development of our cities in particular and of our Planet in general, by focusing on the production of models and visualizations for the Planet of the future.

 Focus and approach

-Education and research at The Why Factory are combined in a research lab and platform that aims to analyze, theorize and construct future cities.
+Education and research at The Why Factory are combined in a research lab and platform that aims to analyze, theorize and construct future cities and a better Planet.
 The Why Factory investigates within the given world and produces future scenarios beyond it; from universal to specific and global to local.
-It proposes, constructs and envisions hypothetical societies and cities; from science to action and vice versa.
-The Why Factory thus acts as a future world scenario making machinery.
+It proposes, constructs and envisions hypothetical societies and cities and landscapes; from science to action and vice versa.
+The Why Factory thus acts as a future World scenario making machinery.
 Moreover, we want to engage in a public debate on architecture and urbanism.
 The Why Factory’s findings are therefore communicated to a broad public in a variety of ways, including exhibitions, publications, workshops, and panel discussions.

-Prof.ir.
-Winy Maas, Javier Arpa, Lex te Loo, Adrien Ravon.
+Winy Maas, Javier Arpa Fernández, Adrien Ravon, Lex te Loo

 Additional information about the projects and student work can be found here.